The Seventh Seal, 8:1-9:21

 ‘The first four trumpet plagues strike the four major regions of creation: land, sea, fresh water, and sky.
 The first four bowls affect the same four regions.
 (Rev 16:1-9) Within the period of the early church, these visions were fulfilled both through natural calamities and through analogous spiritual calamities afflicting the souls of the wicked.
 In such apocalyptic imagery, the one type of calamity can represent the other.
 The general principles can be applied more broadly.
 Both human beings and the natural world undergo stress until the time of final renewal.
 (Rom 8:18-25) Final destruction of the natural universe, as well as the judgment of human beings, accompanies the Second Coming.’
 (2 Pet 3:10,12) (New Geneva)

-Rev 8:8 The second angel sounded his trumpet, and something like a huge mountain, all ablaze, was thrown into the sea.
-A third of the sea turned into blood,
+8:8 Then the second angel blew his trumpet, and something like a great mountain of burning fire was thrown into the sea.
+A third of the sea became blood, 8:9 and a third of the creatures living in the sea died, and a third of the ships were completely destroyed.

 A third of the sea turned into blood – Reminiscent of the first Egyptian plague, Ex 7:20-21.